 Consumption of veterinary antimicrobials

-Sales data monitoring was harmonised to achieve compliance with the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) project in 2010.
+Consumption figures alone do not provide conclusive information as to what is causing the changes.
+For a more accurate assessment of the actual changes in veterinary antimicrobial use, the amount of medicine used per species should be reported, relative to the number of animals.
+In the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) project, the number of food-producing animals has been taken into account.
 On a European scale, antimicrobials are used moderately in food-producing animals in Finland.
 Narrow spectrum antimicrobials are preferred, and medication is administered to individual animals instead of groups.
-Comparative data on the consumption of antimicrobials in different countries can be obtained from the results of the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) project.
+Information about the consumption of antimicrobials in different countries can be obtained from the results of the ESVAC project.